 The construction works will be undertaken in accordance with safeguards included in a Construction Environmental Management Plan (CEMP) which will ensure that construction is undertaken in line with industry best practices.
-The CEMP will set out a range of measures to avoid and mitigate potential adverse environmental effects associated with the construction phase of the Proposed Development.
+The CEMP will set out a range of measures to avoid and mitigate potential adverse environmental effects associated with the Proposed Development construction phase.
 Such measures will be in accordance with relevant standards and specifications, as well as best practice pollution prevention guidance and monitoring techniques.
 The CEMP will include measures such as controls over the routing of construction vehicles, construction noise levels, drainage, and the handling and disposal of potentially contaminated soil and materials.
-The Contractor will be responsible for preparing, implementing, and reviewing the CEMP throughout the construction phase of the Proposed Development.
+The Contractor will be responsible for preparing, implementing, and reviewing the CEMP throughout the Proposed Development construction phase.